Stories and Pithy Sayings

 How about them apples.

 It will never be noticed on a galloping horse.
+(And that's the kind you ride).

 Feel that sea breeze.